-In the case of Series Four-A1 Bonds of denominations greater than \$5,000, if less than all of such Series Four-A1 Bonds then outstanding are to be called for redemption, then for all purposes in connection with redemption, each \$5,000 of principal amount shall be treated as though it was a separate Series Four-A1 Bond of the denomination of \$5,000 bearing the number borne by such fully registered Series Four-A1 Bond and a subnumber assigned by the Trustee.
-If it is determined that one or more, but not all of the \$5,000 units of principal amount represented by any such Series Four-A1 Bond is to be called for redemption, then upon notice of intention to redeem such \$5,000 unit or units, the Owner of such fully registered Series Four-A1 Bond shall forthwith surrender such Series Four-A1 Bond to the Trustee for (1) payment of the redemption price of the \$5,000 unit or units of principal amount called for redemption and (2) exchange for a new Series Four-A1 Bond or Series Four-A1 Bonds of the aggregate principal amount of the unredeemed balance of the principal amount of such Series Four-A1 Bond which shall be issued to the registered Owner thereof, without charge therefor.
-If the Owner of any such Series Four-A1 Bond of a denomination greater than \$5,000 shall fail to present such Series Four-A1 Bond to the Trustee for payment and exchange as aforesaid, such Series Four-A1 Bond shall nevertheless become due and payable on the date fixed for redemption to the extent of the \$5,000 unit or units of principal amount called for redemption (and to that extent only).
-Interest shall cease to accrue on the portion of the principal amount of such Series Four-A1 Bond represented by such \$5,000 unit or units of principal amount on and after the date fixed for redemption provided that funds sufficient for payment of the redemption price shall have been deposited with the Trustee and shall be available for the redemption of said \$5,000 unit or units on the date fixed for redemption, and in such event, such Series Four-A1 Bond shall not be entitled to the benefit or security of the Indenture or the Loan Agreement to the extent of the portion of its principal amount (and accrued interest to the date fixed for redemption and applicable premium, if any) represented by such \$5,000 unit or units of principal amount, nor shall new Series Four-A1 Bonds be thereafter issued corresponding to said unit or units.
+If less than all of such Series Four-A2 Bonds then outstanding are to be called for redemption. then for all purposes in connection with redemption, each \$5,000 of principal amount shall be treated as though it was a separate Series Four-A2 Bond of the denomination of \$5,000.
+If it is determined that one or more, but not all, of the \$5,000 units of principal amount represented by any such Series Four-A2 Bond is to be called for redemption, then upon notice of intention to redeem such \$5,000 unit or units, the Holder of such Series Four-A2 Bond shall forthwith surrender such Series Four-A2 Bond to the Trustee for (1) payment of the redemption price of the \$5,000 unit or units of principal amount called for redemption and (2) exchange for a new Series Four-A2 Bond or Series Four-A2 Bonds of the aggregate principal amount of the unredeemed balance of the principal amount of such Series Four-A2 Bond which shall be issued to the Holder thereof, without charge therefor.
+If the Holder of any such Series Four-A2 Bond of a denomination greater than \$5,000 shall fail to present such Series Four-A2 Bond to the Trustee for payment and exchange as aforesaid, such Series Four-A2 Bond shall nevertheless become due and payable on the date fixed for redemption to the extent of the \$5,000 unit or units of principal amount called for redemption (and to that extent only).
+Interest shall cease to accrue on the portion of the principal amount of such Series Four-A2 Bond represented by such \$5,000 unit or units of principal amount on and after the date fixed for redemption provided that funds sufficient for payment of the redemption price shall have been deposited with the Trustee and shall be available for the redemption of said \$5,000 unit or units on the date fixed for redemption, and in such event, such Series Four-A2 Bond shall not be entitled to the benefit or security of the Indenture or the Loan Agreement to the extent of the portion of its principal amount (and accrued interest to the date fixed for redemption and applicable premium, if any) represented by such \$5,000 unit or units of principal amount, nor shall new Series Four-A2 Bonds be thereafter issued corresponding to said unit or units.
+No redemption of any Series Four-A2 Bonds shall result in units remaining outstanding of less than \$100,000.